gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Granna Fee had already heard about the sentries.
 She didn't seem particularly bothered by them.
-"I've been through worse storms," she said, putting a fresh cup of tea in front of her granddaughter.
+"I've been through worse storms," she said, putting a fresh cup of chai in front of her granddaughter.
 "This one will pass too."

-She blew on her own tea to cool it, then looked over the mug at Noxy.
+She blew on her own chai to cool it, then looked over the mug at Noxy.
 "So is there anything else you'd like to talk about?"